selivan/selivan.github.io/_posts/2019-11-05-sshfs-password-auto-mount-with-tcl-expect.md

 First line(sha-bang) tells that this is `expect` script. `-d` option is great for debuging, it makes `expect` verbose about it's actions.

-Programs output may depend on current locale, so it's better to explicitly set the default one with `LC_ALL` variable.
+Program output like password prompt may depend on current locale, so it's better to explicitly set the default one with `LC_ALL` variable.

 Shell prompt may be also different depending on local settings, so we explicitly override it with `PS1` variable.